 The Department of Public Safety works closely with Facilities Management to ensure prompt repair of maintenance issues that pose a safety or security concern to the community.
 Security and fire safety considerations go into the planning and design of all campus buildings.
 The Department of Public Safety works closely with Facilities Management, the Office of Information Systems, the University Construction Manager, and hired architecture firms to provide input into the design of new and renovated campus facilities as it relates to physical and electronic security systems.
 Parking lots, sidewalks, and all major walkways are lit at night.
-Access to facilities is granted by issuing of keys to University personnel by Facilities Management and electronic access is granted by the Arkansas Tech University Card Office.
+Access to facilities is granted by issuing of keys to University personnel by Facilities Management and electronic access is granted by the University Card Office.

-Educational Programs Related to Security Awareness and Prevention of Criminal Activity responsible for their own security and the security of others, and to inform them about the prevention of crimes.
+Educational Programs Related to Security Awareness and Prevention of Criminal Activity

-The University seeks to enhance the security of its campus and the members of the campus community by periodically presenting educational programs to inform students and employees about campus security procedures and practices, to encourage students and employees to be
+The University seeks to enhance the security of its campus and the members of the campus community by periodically presenting educational programs to inform students and employees about campus security procedures and practices, to encourage students and employees to be responsible for their own security and the security of others, and to inform them about the prevention of crimes.